MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-Ruby-Gems.markdown

     $ gem sources -a https://<your_myget_domain>/F/<your_feed_name>/auth/<your_api_key>/geminstall/

-After that you can install gems from your MyGet feed by simply invoking command:
+After that you can install gems from your MyGet feed by simply invoking the command:

     $ gem install <gem_name>

-MyGet doesn’t technically have gem server repository under the hood, but it emulates it.
-When you invoke the `gem install` command, MyGet will attempt to return the specified package as well as any specified dependencies in the gem’s .gemspec file.
+MyGet doesn’t technically have a gem server repository under the hood, but it emulates it.
+When you invoke the `gem install` command, MyGet will attempt to return the package as well as any specified dependencies in the gem’s .gemspec file.
 This means that your gem and all its dependencies should be uploaded or mirrored to your MyGet feed before installation so that the gem tool can correctly install them.

 If you haven’t installed your gem’s dependencies on MyGet but already have them installed in your local environment, installation will also be successful.